andyklimczak/TheReportOfTheWeek-API/README.md

 ### Update data

 The json information the server returns is created from seeds/reports.json.
 Information from new videos needs to be entered manually.
+Please feel free to update/append new data !